hrshith/audio2text-download/README.md

 # Deploying Using Terraform

-  **Install Terraform:Visit the Terraform website to download the appropriate version for your operating system  After downloading, follow the installation instructions below**.

 Create Terraform Configuration File: And its avalible in the infrastructure.tf file formate

 In the infrastructure.tf file, specify the essential resources for my application, including Docker images and their Docker Hub details.
 Additionally, deploy an AWS EC2 instance with appropriate configuration and specifications, as outlined in the provided statement.
 Detailed instructions can be found in this readme file